 RStudio Package Manager repositories are composed of one or more sources.
 There are currently four types of sources:

 - cran source - A single cran source is automatically created.
 This source contains metadata and packages from RStudio’s CRAN service.
 The source can be used directly in a repository to give users access to all CRAN packages, or it can used indirectly by curated-cran sources.

 While the cran source is created automatically, an administrator must use the CLI before any metadata or packages are downloaded to RStudio Package Manager.
 See the CLI section for more information on making CRAN available through RStudio Package Manager.

 curated-cran source - A curated CRAN source allows administrators to specify specific sets of approved CRAN packages.
 Administrators can add or remove packages from the set, and they can also update the set.
-See Section 14.5 of the admin guide for more information.
+See Curated CRAN Sources for more information.

 local source - A local source is used as a mechanism to distribute locally developed packages or other packages without native support in RStudio Package Manager.
 Administrators add packages to local sources by specifying a path to a package’s tar file.